ZebAntonioli/GEN811-Final-Project/README.md

 * Variant calling from the BAM files compared to the reference genome with bcftools
 * Variant effect predictions from the resulting VCF files using esembl-VEP
 * Filtering variants that are unique to the affected group compared to the control group
+* Visualizing the varaints of interest in a genome browser

 # Obtaining Reads
 Using the 'wget' command and the URL provided by the HCGS, the untrimmed `fastq.gz` files were retrieived and imported into my home directory.